SEB-Core/mongoose-recipes/README.md

 }
 ```

-Later, this will be coming from our Form fields in our EJS.
+Later, this will be coming from your Form fields in your EJS.

 ![Sign Up Response](./images/sign-up-response.png)

-We've completed the process from *route* to *controller* to *testing*!
+You've completed the process from *route* to *controller* to *testing*!
 Now, on to the next bit of functionality.

 [📖 Back to Top](#-table-of-contents)